• Skip to primary navigation

 Baking powder and baking soda

-Classic for helping the bread rise.
-If you don't have baking soda, just double the baking powder amount.
+If you don’t have baking soda, double the baking powder amount.

 Salt

-Just a little to help bring out the taste of the other ingredients.
-If you are on a low-sodium diet you can omit the salt.
+If you are on a low-sodium diet, you can omit salt.

 Add-ins

-Good substitutes are pecans, hazelnuts, raisins, and dried cranberries.
+Suitable substitutes are pecans, hazelnuts, raisins, and dried cranberries.

 Instructions

-Preheat the oven to 350°F or 180°C. Line a 9 x 5-inch loaf pan with parchment paper.
+Preheat the oven to 350°F or 180°C. Line a 9 x 5-inch (25×11 cm) loaf pan with parchment paper.

 loaf pan lined with parchment paper

-To a large mixing bowl, add the wet ingredients: plant milk, sugar, oil, and vanilla extract.
+To a large mixing bowl, add the wet ingredients: milk, sugar, oil, and vanilla extract.
 Mix well with a silicone spatula or with a wooden spoon.

-we ingredients in a bowl
+wet ingredients in a bowl

 grated zucchini in the wet ingredients